© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Round barrow 730m NNW of Goodmanham Wold Farm is a scheduled monument protected by Historic England under reference 1007328.
 View the official record →

-Round barrow 730m NNW of Goodmanham Wold Farm is a Bronze Age funerary monument located in the East Riding of Yorkshire.
+Round barrow 730m NNW of Goodmanham Wold Farm is a Bronze Age burial monument located in the East Riding of Yorkshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007328.

 Round barrow 730m NNW of Goodmanham Wold Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1007328.